Get access to everything we publish when you sign up for Outside+.

 Drinking water during exercise keeps tummy troubles at bay.
 Since blood is made up of nearly 50 percent water, less water means less blood, thereby limiting blood flow to your gut.
 Gulp your fluids, taking in enough water at a time to fill both cheeks, says sports dietitian Bob Seebohar, RD.
 “When you take little sips, the water is not emptied from the stomach as quickly, and you swallow air each time, which can cause bubbles that result in gas, cramps, bloating and pain.”
 It’s also easier to consume more water in gulps than in sips – and the more fluid you take in, the more easily those fluids travel through your G.I. tract instead of pooling in your stomach where they can cause cramps, says Seebohar.

 About 71 percent of runners experience lower G.I. problems, such as cramps and bloating, which is more than is reported by cyclists.
-One reason: the up-and-down motion of running can cause the contents in your stomach to get pushed and jostled around, aggravating your digestive system, explains Simons.
+One reason: the up-and-down motion of running can cause the contents in your stomach to get pushed and jostled around, aggravating your digestive system and causing stomach issues, explains Simons.
 Instead of powering through the discomfort during a run, switch to a lower-impact activity, such as cycling, using the elliptical, rowing or lifting.

 Your diet is one of the most important factors when it comes to digestion.
 Here’s how to eat for a healthy gut and a symptom-free workout: